- Welcome to Pricing Sheets

 - Allows vendors to add additional responses if they want to provide quotes on substitute items.
 This behaves the exact same way that it does on a Bid Table.

 Posting Your Pricing Sheet

 After setting up the Pricing Sheet, it needs to be mapped to Requested Information just like a Bid Table.
 Using the Add Requested BidTable button, you can add the Pricing Sheet to your Requested Information and Criteria so that vendors can submit to the project.

 After the Pricing Sheet has been set up and added to Requested Information, it will appear as a Bid Table to vendors and evaluators.
-Vendors submit the same way they would to a Bid Table: either by using the Excel template or the New Submission Experience.
+Vendors submit the same way they would to a Bid Table: either by using the Excel template or the Online Submission Experience.
 Evaluators, including you as the Project Owner, review the submissions and the prices through the Order List like they would do for a Bid Table.